nashie1004/online-chess/README.md

 C:/Users/Nash/Downloads/sqlite-tools-win-x64-3480000/sqlite3.exe app.db
 ```

+## MAIN TODOS
+1. handle disconnect / leave logic
+2. game is properly saved on resign or draw
+3. no main chess move bugs

 ## ALL TODOS Essential In Order
 1. display move turn, check, checkmate, stalemate
 2. bug on if king in check - cause of issue move() is called twice/ on isCheck()